+86 18221094035

 • Keep membrane housing vent valves open

-• Disconnect from pretreatment system
+• Isolate RO system from pretreatment units

 III.
 Step-by-Step Cleaning Procedure